emmaa5/emmaa5/README.md

 ## Hello, I'm Emma!
 I'm a 23 year old brazilian trans woman and computer engineering student on her third year.
 I am very passionate about cybersecurity, so I've been studying it by myself, any advice is very valuable!
-I also do front end development with a hint of UX/UI design, I am primarly self taught, it's been 4 years since I started my coding journey, although I did tinker with Unity a year earlier, so maybe 5?
+I am a self-taught front end developer, having 4 years of coding experience, although I did tinker with Unity a year earlier, so maybe 5?
 - Pronouns: she/her
 - Languages
   - English: fluent